The Metal Element

 Whatever sensation emerges here, allow it to BE, perhaps pass and transform into any other feelings or sensations it longs to be.

 When I think about the alchemy of loss and grief, my mind inevitably rests upon Poetess Gloria Anzaldúa and her concept of the ‘Coatlicue State.’
 An incarnation of cosmic processes and embodiment of the sacredness of paradox, Coatlicue is an Aztec goddess that represents the conflicting identities of Life-Giver and Death-Bringer.
 To Anzaldúa, the Coatlicue State describes a “moving closer to knowing that means embracing moments of despair, desconocimiento, and failure.”
 Those activities or Coatlicue states which disrupt the smooth flow of life are exactly what propel the soul to do its work: make soul, increase consciousness of itself.
-Anzaldúa teaches that “our greatest disappointments and painful experiences- if we make meanings out of them- can lead us toward becoming more of who we are.”
+Anzaldúa teaches that

 On Longing

 I’ve been waxing on about grief and its relationship to the Metal element, but grief has a sister shadow, and her name is Longing.
 My man Lonny Jarrett describes longing as grief directed toward the future (oh, Lonny!).
-Longing likes to direct our attention outward, away from the precious gems and treasures that lie within, unto the various vagaries of livin’ in a material world and being a material girl.
+Longing likes to direct our attention outward, away from the precious gems and treasures that lie within, unto the various vagaries of living in a material world and being a material girl.
 An in balance Metal element doesn’t mind a good tarnish, and through the majesty of the Lungs and Large Intestine, allows us to connect to the transcendent value of things without attachment to material form.
 Metal out of balance can become obsessed with perfection (anal retention=very metal), and suffering from low self-worth, directs its gaze outward for the keys to lasting happiness.

 Longing can ensnare us in a spiral of endless wanting and dissatisfaction ref’d on the streets as the phenomena of ‘hungry ghosts’.
 Hungry Ghosts are the avatars of hunger and hoarding, and this, my friends, is their season to tramp about.
 Black Fridays, shiny new things, gift guides, midnight instagram comparison attacks, lists of what we long to “accomplish” in the New Year.